samplchallenges/SAMPL6/pKa_challenge_instructions.md

 ## Problems, questions and contact

 If you notice any issues with any of these files, please contact us via the GitHub issue tracker.
-You are also strongly advised to both sign up for the SAMPL e-mail list via the D3R site and sign up for notifications on this GitHub repository in case we have updates.
+You are also strongly advised to both sign up for the SAMPL6 e-mail list via the D3R site and sign up for notifications on this GitHub repository in case we have updates.

 Please feel free to contact us if you notice any errors in the information provided or have questions about SAMPL6; please use the issue tracker connected with this repository, or use our e-mail: samplchallenge@gmail.com.
 For specific questions about pKa challenge, use the following email: mehtap.isik@choderalab.org.